 Stress and Surrender

 Many today are finding themselves under stress, and pressures they never thought they would encounter.
-Financial stresses, relationship stresses, job stress, health issues, emotional stress......
+Financial stress, health dangers, relationship stresses, job stress, unemployment, emotional stress......
 The tensions of life have been tough on many people, all of them magnified during the coronavirus pandemic.
-The tensions of life have led to breakdown, strained relationships, a lack of peace, and health problems.
+The tensions of life can lead to breakdown, strained relationships, a lack of peace, and health problems.

 But there is a way to come out from under the effects of stress: stress and pressures can be released through surrender.
 "Letting go" is one of the most healthy things you can do.
 It leads to an inner peace, a release of pressure, a new freedom.
 "Letting go" ultimately leads to a peace and freedom beyond anything that you or I have yet experienced.

 There is a great release in realizing that you do not have to "hold your life together."
 There is a great release in realizing that you do not have to scheme and strive and pull strings to keep your life manageable.
 There is a great release in realizing that the universe does not revolve around you or I. You do not have to hold the universe (or even your own life) together.
 The universe does not revolve around you or me, and so it would be unnatural, unhealthy, for you to try to run the universe or even your own life.

 The problem is that many people live as if life revolved around them - their ideas, plans, or needs.
 Unknowingly, they fall into a trap, because if a person lives as if life and the universe revolves around himself or herself, then "self" will be at the center.
 When "self" is ruling a person's life, happiness and peace fades away.